Watch this video about insulating exterior walls with AirKrete.

 Because of its expansive force, this type of foam can’t be injected into enclosed building cavities because it will cause gypsum board or sheathing to bow or pop away from the framing it’s attached to.

 Dr. Energy Saver of Hudson Valley specializes in insulation services and home energy performance in general – we can discover all the places where more insulation or air sealing is necessary.
-If you are in need of an insulation upgrade, contact Dr. Energy Saver of Hudson Valley for a Free Estimate for injection foam insulation in Monsey, New City, Spring Valley, Middletown, Monroe and all surrounding cities and towns!
+If you are in need of an insulation upgrade, contact Dr. Energy Saver of Hudson Valley for a Free Estimate for injection foam insulation in Pine Bush, Middletown, Cornwall and all surrounding cities and towns!

 Air Krete insulation is a non-expanding injectable foam insulation that provides all the advantages of spray foam insulation with none of the risks.
 Air Krete® injection foam insulation is non-toxic, fast, economical, and efficient.
 Unlike messy polyurethane-based foams, it is a cementitious foam that actually absorbs carbon pollution from the atmosphere.
 Air Krete is: